tannerbohn/tannerbohn.github.io/ideas.markdown

       - easily generalizable -- but how do you sort all items (instead of just finding the single best)?
     - repeatedly show user subset of data and have them approximately rank them, then use PageRank-like algorithm
     - Is the purpose to actually sort or for a group of people/person to choose a single best item?
-  - write algorithm for maximizing profit in currency conversion (graph theory)
   - design new keyboard method/type
   - write program to find optimal shortenings of words (for a given corpus) while maintaining uniqueness
   - at the highest level of an optimized system, behaviour should appear random